The One Thing Experts Don't Like About Micellar Water, Explained

 "A hydrosol has a hydrophilic part and a hydrophobic part," said Dr. Fishman, "which is what micellar water is essentially," so subbing any hydrosol for micellar water is a simple way to green your routine.
 When it comes to products, she recommends REN Clean Skincare's Rosa Centifolia 3-in-1 Cleansing Water, a favorite of Denno's, too, and the Whamisa Organic Flowers Cleansing Water as substitutes for micellar waters that have detergents or surfactants in them.

 In addition to the aforementioned REN Clean Skincare cleansing water, Denno uses Burt's Bees Micellar Cleansing Water.
-Instead of using cotton balls, give Mother Earth a hug and stick with reusable organic cotton pads like these from the Package-Free Store.
+Instead of using cotton balls, give Mother Earth a hug and stick with reusable organic cotton pads.

 Like using face oils?
 Make sure you're not missing this very important skin care step!